National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 - *table grain*: what one row in a table represents.
-For example, the grain of the [`person`](https://ohdsi.github.io/CommonDataModel/cdm60.html#PERSON) table is “person”; each row represents one distinct person/patient.
+For example, the grain of the [`person`](https://ohdsi.github.io/CommonDataModel/cdm60.html#PERSON) table is "person"; each row represents one distinct person/patient.
-  Similarly, the grain of the [`visit_occurrence`](https://ohdsi.github.io/CommonDataModel/cdm60.html#VISIT_OCCURRENCE) table is “visit”; each row represents one distinct visit/encounter the patient had with the health system..
+  Similarly, the grain of the [`visit_occurrence`](https://ohdsi.github.io/CommonDataModel/cdm60.html#VISIT_OCCURRENCE) table is "visit"; each row represents one distinct visit/encounter the patient had with the health system..

-## Session’s Expectations
+## Session's Expectations

 1. Try to follow along, but not everyone can finish at the speed of the lecture.
 1. If you have questions, please ask them in the chat.
-1. For questions that are generalizable to the group, the instructors will elevate it and I’ll address it directly.
+1. For questions that are generalizable to the group, the instructors will elevate it and I'll address it directly.
-1. When I’m done today, we’ll answer your questions as long as we have time.
+1. When I'm done today, we'll answer your questions as long as we have time.
-1. Finish on your own time after today’s session.
+1. Finish on your own time after today's session.
 1. Come to office hours for remaining obstacles or more detailed questions.

-## Start a “Code Workbook” in the Foundry Enclave
+## Start a "Code Workbook" in the Foundry Enclave

 Assignment at the end of week 2: